Tamara Idelson CBT therapy (BABCP)& Integrative counselling (MBACP)

 How many sessions?

 "How many sessions will I need?" is, of course, a question often asked when planning to pay for therapy.
 I offer short to medium term work.
-Many problems respond to 10 - 12 sessions, more severe depression is recommended by NICE for 16 - 20 sessions.
+Many problems respond to 10 - 12 sessions, more severe depression is recommended by NICE for 16 - 24 sessions.
 If you are functioning pretty well but would like some support working through self-help materials 6 - 8 telephone sessions may suffice.
 We will discuss this after consultation and I strive to give an honest appraisal of what might be achieved and we review progress at each session.
+With CBT, between session work on what is discussed and planned in sessions brings quicker results, but everyone needs to move at their own pace.

 Getting in touch

-The easiest way to make contact is to drop me an email and we can have a brief telephone chat before you book in if you prefer.
-Please remember that emails are never 100% secure so please do not send sensitive personal information via email.
+The easiest way to make contact is to drop me an message via the contact button and we can have a brief telephone chat before you book in (if you are unable to use the phone for social anxiety or other reasons just let me know on the message).
+Please remember that electronic communications are never 100% secure so please do not send highly sensitive personal information in your contact message.

 Maps & Directions